-- Having a Prevent Lead who is trained to deal with any concerns. - The Prevent Lead at MLA is the Operations Manager, Jake Rothauge (i.rothauge@mlaworld.com) +44 7535 585964 supported by the Head Office staff - Training staff, both online and face-to-face on the key areas of prevent.
-This is aimed at raising awareness, what signs to look out for in students and staff, explaining terminology, identifying who to contact in the event of concern, and also what to do. - Making sure sub-contractors are aware of Prevent and what is expected of them. - Having filters on computers to stop students/staff looking up extreme websites. - Exemplifying core British values through documents given to students, notices around school, via stand-alone classes on British culture & traditions on arrival and via the MLA syllabus.
-Our approach is to educate that this is how things are in UK, which may be different to the student's own country.
+- Having a Prevent Lead who is trained to deal with any concerns. - The Prevent Lead at MLA is the Academic Manager, Ruth Marin (r.marin@mlaworld.com) +44 7448 509226 supported by the Head Office staff - The Cover Prevent Lead at MLA is the Academic Coordinator, Josh Williams (j.williams@mlaworld.com) +44 supported by the Head Office staff - Training staff, both online and face-to-face on the key areas of prevent.
+This is aimed at raising awareness, what signs to look out for in students and staff, explaining terminology, identifying who to contact in the event of concern, and also what to do. - Making sure sub-contractors are aware of Prevent and what is expected of them. - Exemplifying core British values through documents given to students and the MLA syllabus, which includes a lesson British Values on arrival, as well as lessons on British culture and traditions.

-If you have any concerns that any student may have been radicalised or may be vulnerable ton radicalization please express your concern to the Welfare Manager at your centre or either of the Prevent Leads.
-For further information, please see the MLA Prevent Policy.
-This can be found in the Centre Office.
+If you have any concerns that any student may have been radicalised or may be vulnerable to radicalisation please express your concern to the Welfare Manager at your centre or either of the Prevent Leads.
+For further information, please see the MLA Prevent Policy on the website.

-5 MLA Staff Recruitment and Induction Policy
+5. MLA Staff Recruitment and Induction Policy